ritza-co/codecapsules-docs/get-started/backend/go/go-telegram-bot.md

 ![Add a BOT\_TOKEN Environment Variable](../../.gitbook/assets/bot-token-env-variable.png)

 For the `URL` variable, set it to the value of your bot's domain.
-You can get it by clicking the "Live Website" link to the left of the capsule's toggle button and copying the URL in the new tab that opens.
+You can get it by clicking the "Details" tab of the capsule's and copying the URL in the **Public URL** section.
 Paste the URL you copied in the value field for the `URL` environment variable (make sure the URL ends with a `/` or the webhook will not be valid).

 ![Add a URL Environment Variable](../../.gitbook/assets/url-env-variable.png)